flarum/docs/guide/registration.md

 To be able to post, and interact with a Flarum powered community, you'll first need to register yourself a user account.
 The registration process could not be easier, and takes only a few moments of your time.

-You can find the register button generally located at the top right hand of your screen:
+You can find the register button generally located at the top right hand of your screen, which looks like this:

 ![alt tag] (http://i.imgur.com/kMCiFia.png)